RookeriesDevelopment/rook-flutter-sdks-docs/rook-apple-health/README.md

 summary from yesterday (`2023-01-09`) with `getSleepSummary`.

-Then the user forgets to open the app until `2023-01-15`, then you'll call `getLastExtractionDate(AHRookDataType rookDataType)`it will return `2023-01-09` in a DateTime instance.
+Then the user forgets to open the app until `2023-01-15`, then you'll call `getLastExtractionDate(AHRookDataType rookDataType)`it will return `2023-01-09` or `2023-01-10` (depending on the user's timezone) in a DateTime instance.
 Now, in a loop, you can recover data from the days the user did not open the app (`2023-01-10` to `2023-01-14`).

 An example using sleep summaries is detailed below: